Legal Solutions

 Equitable Compensation

 When the breach causes identifiable financial loss, the court may award equitable compensation.
-This remedy resembles damages in tort but operates on different principles: causation is applied flexibly, and foreseeability does not constrain recovery.
+This remedy resembles damages in tort but operates on different principles — causation is applied flexibly, and foreseeability does not constrain recovery.
 The fiduciary must restore the beneficiary to the position they would have occupied had the duty been fulfilled.
+Key features: no requirement to prove foreseeability (unlike tort damages); flexible causation that considers the fiduciary's duty to account; focus on restoring the beneficiary's position; and the ability to combine with disgorgement where both loss and gain must be addressed.

 Injunctions and Rescission